nimbix/jarvice-helm/KubernetesInstall.md

 [MetalLB](https://metallb.universe.tf/) is the recommended load balancer solution.

-The `deploy2k8s-metallb` script can be used to deploy and configure for the kubernetes cluster.
+The `deploy2k8s-metallb` script can be used to deploy and configure it for the kubernetes cluster.
 Execute `./jarvice-helm/scripts/deploy2k8s-metallb --help` to see it's usage.